MCP

 - Click the switch to enable the MCP server

-permissions to the API key.
+By default the MCP server only allows read-only access to the Workshop API, even if you have added write permissions to the API key or OAuth scope.
 You must enable read/write mode in the MCP settings to allow MCP clients to make changes.

 Integrating with MCP